-Lifeline Program carriers are required to include the appropriate disclosures on all of its advertising materials describing the service and publicize the availability of Lifeline service in a manner reasonably designed to reach those likely to qualify for the service.
+Lifeline Program carriers are required to include the appropriate disclosures on all of their advertising materials describing the service and publicize the availability of Lifeline service in a manner reasonably designed to reach those likely to qualify for the service.

 Carrier did not include the appropriate disclosures on its advertising materials.

-Lifeline Program rules provide a list of certifications and disclosures.
+Lifeline Program rules provide a list of required certifications and disclosures.
 Carriers must include these required disclosures on subscriber certification and re-certification forms.

 The carrier did not include all required disclosures on their subscriber certification forms.